dailystory/docs/articles/emails/designer.md

 ![Text Section](https://docs.dailystory.com/articles/emails/designer-6.png "Text Section")

-Content is written or copy/pasted into the rich editor.
+Content is written or copy/pasted into the rich editor and is updated in the Design Canvas.

 > Content that is copy/pasted is stripped of any special information, such as bolding or links.